- Course Number:

 Course DescriptionCovers sequential logic devices and circuits.
 Includes the operation of latches and flip-flops, ripple and synchronous counters, shift registers, memories, and a simple microprocessor system.
 Labs emphasize prototyping and testing of sequential logic circuits.
-Prerequisite: MT 121.
+Prerequisites: MT 121.
+Audit available.

 - Construct, analyze and troubleshoot circuits which incorporate sequential logic devices

 - Operate electronic test equipment: multimeters, power supplies, signal generators and oscilloscopes.

 - Read and interpret technical materials e.g. schematic diagrams and device data sheets.

 - Communicate technical information in written and oral form